Ericpotato/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 ### Driving across a crosswalk

 When driving across a crosswalk, ego vehicle will respond to objects on the crosswalk and the traffic light.
+You can check [crosswalk](https://autowarefoundation.github.io/autoware.universe/main/planning/behavior_velocity_crosswalk_module/) for more details

-#### Unsignalized crosswalk
+#### Non-signalized crosswalk

-To pass through an unsignalized crosswalk, if the crosswalk is free of obstacles, the ego vehicle will cross it without slowing down.
-However, if obstacles are present, the ego vehicle will slow down and stop for a safety check.
-Once it's safe to proceed, the ego vehicle will continue its journey.
+To pass through a non-signalized crosswalk, if the crosswalk is free of target objects, the ego vehicle will cross it without slowing down.
+However, if target objects are detected close to the planned path, the ego vehicle will slow down and stop for a yield decision.
+Once it's confirmed safe to proceed, the ego vehicle will start moving.

-1. Set an initial pose and a goal pose of the ego vehicle driving across an unsignalized crosswalk.
+1. Set an initial pose and a goal pose for the ego vehicle driving across an non-signalized crosswalk.
 A path will be planned.

    ![unsignalized-placing-ego-vehicle](images/planning/passing-crosswalk/unsignalized-placing-ego-vehicle.png)